-Defiant Sunak hits back at Boris Johnson over honours row
+Boris hits back after Sunak comes out swinging in honours row

 Mr Johnson has offered to bypass the Cabinet Office and give information straight to Baroness Hallett to review.

-And, in his first intervention since quitting as an MP on Friday, Mr Johnson told The Times: “The Cabinet Office has blocked me from directly sharing unredacted material with the inquiry — despite my repeated attempts to do so.
+He told The Times: “The Cabinet Office has blocked me from directly sharing unredacted material with the inquiry — despite my repeated attempts to do so.

 “The government wants the whole matter to be decided by the courts, even though government ministers are on record saying that litigation is pointless because the government will not win.